Hotel Trubble: Dolly

-Dolly (Tanya Franks, Series 2-3) is Mr. Trubble's fiancée who first appeared in series two.
+Dolly (Tanya Franks) is Mr. Trubble's fiancée who first appeared in series two.
 A rich woman, she is effectively Hotel Trubble's manager, and is always coming up with odd business ideas including a toilet made out of flowers and hosting exclusive parties at the hotel.
 She is seen as rather dimwitted, and is clearly disliked by Mrs. Poshington, Jamie and Sally - Lenny gets on best with her due to their low common sense, often being roped into helping with her schemes.
 In series 3, it is discovered she used to be a successful singer in Japan, performing under the name "Yolly Dolly".

 Mrs. Poshington

 Mrs. Poshington (Sheila Bernette) is a guest, who literally never leaves.
-Every morning she asks pointless questions and she claims to be a marathon runner, running the London Marathon 30 years ago (in 2009) even though it was established in 1981, the Queen's cousin, a former actress and a grandmother.
+Every morning she asks pointless questions and she claims to be a marathon runner, running the London Marathon 30 years ago (in 2009) even though it was established in 1981, the Queen's cousin once removed, a former actress and a grandmother.
 In a few episodes, she helps Sally, Lenny and Jamie with solutions to their problems.
 Mrs. Poshington seems to be demanding, but kind-hearted and filled with willpower.
 She loses her entire fortune in series 2 and is allowed to stay at the hotel as long as she is the new cleaner.
 In "Time Trubble", it is revealed she's had eight husbands; all of which died in suspicious circumstances.
 Mrs. Poshington is not a great cleaner as it shows in episodes 13 (4011); her video shows her breaking various items.